 Notice the neat system Caldwell has in place for “racking” their barrels.
 Instead of having to take each barrel down from the racks they are setup so they can be manually turned and racked right in their place.

 And what is very unique for a Napa based winery, Caldwell controls most aspects of the barrels they use for aging their wine.
-Rather then selectively purchasing oak from cooperages, they purchase oak wood from suppliers in France (which are then seasoned up to 36 months) and Caldwell’s own barrel builder fly’s over to France ever year and assembles the barrels and also toasts the inside.
+Rather then selectively purchasing oak from cooperages, they purchase oak wood from suppliers in France (which are then seasoned up to 36 months) and Caldwell’s own Master Cooper spends two months in France every year and assembles approximately 300 barrels specifically to match Caldwell’s needs – including choosing the toast levels inside the barrel.
+The barrels are then shipped over to Caldwell Winery.

 Visits are by appointment.
 For more information and or to join the appropriately named Society of Smugglers wine club, visit: www.caldwellvineyard.com